sefgsefg/FL-on-kubeflow/README.md

     client_data = {"local_count": local_count,'bs': bs, 'local_weight': json.dumps(local_weight)}
 ```

-Then clients will use "request" to send data to server.
-But clients and server are established at the same time,
-so use "while True" to check the server is already established.
-After return, the client will get "avg_weight for next model fit.
+Then the clients will use a 'request' to send data to the server.
+But the clients and servers are established at the same time, so use a 'while True' loop to continuously check if the server has been established.
+After receiving a response, the client will obtain the average weight for the next model fitting.
 ```
 while True:
     try: